oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-The OpenGL Extension Wrangler LibraryThe OpenGL Extension Wrangler Library (GLEW) is a cross-platform open-source C/C++ extension loading library.
-GLEW provides efficient run-time mechanisms for determining which OpenGL extensions are supported on the target platform.
-OpenGL core and extension functionality is exposed in a single header file.
-GLEW has been tested on a variety of operating systems, including Windows, Linux, Mac OS X, FreeBSD, Irix, and Solaris.
+The OpenGL Extension Wrangler Library (GLEW) is a cross-platform open-sourceC/C++ extension loading library.
+GLEW provides efficient run-time mechanismsfor determining which OpenGL extensions are supported on the target platform.

 **More Information**